How Does Tithi Shape Your Personality?

 Panchami (5th Tithi): 48° – 60°

-Shukla: You’re naturally curious and open to new experiences.
-Emotionally, change excites you, but chasing too many directions can leave you feeling scattered.
+Shukla: You’re curious and love new experiences.
+Change excites you, but chasing too many things at once can leave you feeling scattered.

 Shashthi (6th Tithi): 60° – 72°